Old poly-and-Unitarians story rockets to top of Washington Post site

 So, did some new event prompt the story?
 I've found nothing except maybe the Supreme Court's plan to hear arguments on gay marriage this week.
 I asked our minister this morning, and he hadn't heard of anything either.
 He asked a friend in the UUA headquarters who would have heard of any such event.
 That person had "no idea" what prompted the article and said, "Miller called our PR office on Thursday to ask for the UUA's position on poly.
 There hasn't been anything new on this issue for years."

-So I think the writer just decided to recycle an old article to meet a deadline.
+So I think the writer just decided to recycle an old article to meet a deadline ,and hoped no one would notice.

 Yet for a while this evening, the article became the #1 most popular on the Washington Post's home page — beating out the sequester and Obama's trip to Israel — no doubt because it's being linked to from many religious sites.